 In time, a new plant will grow.
-Pineapples are very slow growing, but are very drought hardy.
-It takes 18 months – 2 years until they fruit.
+Pineapples are very slow-growing, but are very drought-hardy.
+It takes 18 months to 2 years until they fruit.

 The plant will also produce slips and suckers.
 These produce more new fruit in 18 months.
 Beautiful flowers form before fruit.